James Barnor: 1970–94

 After a decade in England, Barnor went back to Ghana, where he set up the country's first colour processing facilities.
 For the following 24 years in Ghana he worked as a professional photographer, was the official African representative for Agfa-Gevaert (at the time the leading company for imaging technology), and was also given work by the American embassy and Ghanaian government agencies under the auspices of J. J. Rawlings.

 Return to London: 1994–present

 In 1994, Barnor returned to London, where his work latterly began to be discovered by a new wider audience, through exhibitions at venues such as Black Cultural Archives (2007), Rivington Place (2010), and elsewhere.

 "At the age of 79, I was recognised," he told his audience at a talk at Chelsea Theatre in 2013.
 His 85th birthday in June 2014 was marked with a showcase of his work in the London Borough of Hounslow, where he lives in sheltered accommodation in Brentford, West London.

 Barnor continues to exhibit and give talks on his work, including in 2016 at the V&A (as part of the Paul Strand photography and film exhibition season), at Photonook Bristol and at the October Gallery.
 He said in a 2019 interview: "Sometimes the more you give, the more you get.
 That's why I'm still going at 90!"

+He has set up a UK-registered charity, The James Barnor Foundation, to achieve various aims that are close to his heart, including "education and training, promoting and advocating for the preservation of African cultures, and highlighting African cultural talents."
+In 2022, the Foundation's launching initiative was a prize to promote established photographers from the African continent, and the first edition, which focused on West Africa, was won by Sènami Donoumassou.